 Those who help relieve the suffering of others are even happier than those who receive the help.
 This is why we say, “Helping others is the root of happiness.”

 When we see others suffering, it’s like we’re suffering ourselves.
 We can’t bear for sentient beings to suffer, so we go among them with great compassion to serve those in hardship.
-This is what it means to be a role model and set an example.
+This is what it means to be a role model [and] set an example.

 In this modern era, in today’s society, the world is full of turbidity, afflictions and irresolvable problems.
 The Buddha-Dharma is wondrous medicine for the world.
 So, those of us who teach the Dharma cannot confine ourselves to our own personal views and prejudices which can naturally give rise to conflicts and arguments.
-We must broaden our minds and always patiently accommodate one another.
+We must broaden our minds [and] always patiently accommodate one another.

-According to the three directives given in the Lotus Sutra, as we model and teach the Dharma with compassion and patience, we must do so with an understanding of emptiness as well.
+Master further explains that according to the three directives given in the Lotus Sutra, as we model and teach the Dharma with compassion and patience, we must do so with an understanding of emptiness as well.
 In his awakening, the Buddha understood then taught that, “All phenomena arise interdependently with no nature.
 Thus their essence is empty.”

-Things are dependent on the convergence of various conditions to arise.
-There is no independently existing nature; causes and conditions must converge to give rise to [any and every] substance.
+Things are dependent on the convergence of various [conditions] to arise.
+There is no independently existing nature; [causes and conditions] must converge to give rise to [any and every] substance.
 When these causes and conditions disperse, there is just emptiness.
 There is nothing left.
 This is the “view of emptiness.”

 In contemplating this view, we can come to realize how even our very “self,” which we ignorantly so cherish, is based on causes and conditions, thus empty of inherent existence.
 This realization will enable us to become “rooted in selflessness,” something necessary when teaching the Dharma.
 It will also motivate us to progress on the path so we can free ourselves and others from the ignorance at the root of suffering.